Senior Travel

 4. Keep Medicines Handy

-Travelers should always have several days’ worth of their important medications in their carry-on and keep them handy, in their seat (to avoid having to get up and dig in your bag in the overhead bin).
-Why several days’ worth?
+Travelers should always have a full supply’s worth of their important medications in their carry-on and keep them handy, in their seat to avoid having to get up and dig in your bag in the overhead bin.
+But why that much?

 If you check your bag and then the flight is delayed, it’s hard, if not impossible, for the airline to retrieve your bag – even if the reason is something as critical as accessing your medication.
 Keep plenty with you so that you can make it through the flight, in case of a potential delay to your destination.